AlexeyTerleev/StronglyConnectedAgernt4Ostis/README.md

 # StronglyConnectedAgernt4Ostis
+For test:
-For test, place the scs files from /tests in kb and build the knowledge base
+	1) place the scs files from /tests in /kb
+	2) build the knowledge base
+	3) build the problem-solver